Daboss7173/Daboss7173.github.io/README.md

 I am still actively working on bettering it, so if you have any problems with bugs, glitches, etc. Just make an issue and I'll try to address it as soon as I can!

+## Definitive Edition

+If you go to the Old Prodigy version selection, you'll see a button on the bottom left which will take you to Old Prodigy Definitive Edition.

+This is currently what I'm mainly working on, and there is a lot more modification and fine-tuning I can do with it since I'm not sustaining multiple versions at the same time.
+While the versions below are just amazing bases to build on top of, this is it's own seperate entity based off of 1-50-0, and built on top of with security enhancements, configuration enhancements, and general engine enhancements, as well as other modifications ran with no other configuration required.

+Now, while Definitive Edition is closed source, the other versions below are FULLY open source, and if that's a pet peeve for you, there's no shame in choosing any of the fully open source versions below, and modifying them yourself to your own liking.

 ## How to play

 Playing this couldn't be more simple.
 First thing you have to do is open the site, which is automatically updated from this